 Certain board members or employees of non-profit organizations that receive services or loan products from us may from time to time also serve on one of Enterprise's boards, including ECLF's Board of Directors.
-As of December 31, 2020, we had two loans receivable under a master line of credit to Dora Gallo's organization, A Community of Friends, with a combined outstanding balance of \$618,000.
-The unfunded future commitments of these two loans combine to \$382,000, for a total loan exposure of \$1 million.
+As of December 31, 2021, we had one loan receivable under a \$1,000,000 master line of credit to Dora Gallo's organization, A Community of Friends, with an outstanding balance of \$216,500 and an unfunded commitment of \$133,500.
 Ms. Gallo serves as a Trustee on Partners' Board.

 We currently utilize the services of certain officers and professional and administrative personnel of Investment and Partners for services during the normal course of our business including legal, accounting, information technology, marketing and human resources.
 We reimburse Investment and Partners for these services as well as for certain operating and administrative expenses.
-See "Management - Remuneration" on page 38.
+See "Management - Remuneration" on page 31.